zehreken/zehreken.github.io/_posts/2018-11-26-anatomy-of-a-shader.markdown

 }
 {% endhighlight %}

 This is a **surface** shader.
-Because it uses the surf method defined in this line
+Because it uses the surface function defined in this line.
 {% highlight ruby %}
 #pragma surface surf Lambert
+{% endhighlight %}
+The name _surf_ is defined in this line as well, so if you want to use another name for your surface function, you can define it like
+{% highlight ruby %}
+#pragma surface function_name Lambert
 {% endhighlight %}